How to find a unicorn: a novel model-free, unsupervised anomaly detection method for time series: Results

-\textbf{Performance measures and dependency on neigbourhood size.} To detect anomalies we applied TOF and LOF on the datasets ($E=3$, $\tau=1$) and measured detection-performance by area under receiver operating characteristic curve (ROC AUC), $\mathrm{F}_1$ score, precision and recall metrics.
-(Fig.\,\ref{fig:performance} and Table \ref{tab:auc}). $\mathrm{F}_1$ score is especially useful to evaluate detection performance in case of highly unbalanced datasets as in our case.
+\soma{TOF and LOF calculates scores on which thresholds should be applied to reach final detections.
+In contrast, the discord algorithms do not apply a threshold on the matrix profile values, but choose the highest peak as a top discord.
+The effectiveness of TOF and LOF scores to distinguish anomalous points from the background can be evaluated by measuring the area under receiver operator characteristic curve (ROC AUC, see Methods\,\ref{Metrics}).
+This evaluation method considers all the possible thresholds, thus provides a threshold-independent measure of the detection potential for a score, where 1 means that a threshold can separate all the anomalous points from the background.
+Thus, we applied ROC AUC to evaluate TOF and LOF scores on the four datasets mentioned above with fixed embedding parameters $E=3$ and $\tau=1$ and determined its dependency on the neighborhood size ($k=1-200$) that was used for the calculations.

-Fig.\,\ref{fig:performance} a and b show, the performance of the two methods in terms of median ROC AUC for ($n=100$) realizations and its dependency on the neighborhood size ($k=1-100$) that was used for the calculations.
+Fig.\,\ref{fig:performance}\,\textbf{A} shows the performance of the two methods in terms of mean ROC AUC and SD for $n=100$ realizations.
+TOF produced higher maximal ROC AUC than LOF in all the four experimental setups.
+The ROC AUC values reached their maxima at small $k$ neighbourhood sizes in all of the four cases, and decreased with increasing $k$ afterwards.
+In contrast, LOF resulted in reasonable ROC AUC values in only three cases (logmap-tent anomaly, logmap-linear anomaly and ECG tachycardia), and it was not able to distinguish the linear anomaly from the random walk background at all.
+The ROC AUC values reached their maxima at typically higher $k$ neighbourhood size in the instances where LOF worked (Table \ref{tab:auc}).

-Two types of behavior were observed among the four experimental setup: First, the linear anomalies were almost perfectly detected by the TOF, with no significant dependency on the $k$ neighborhood, while LOF was not able to detect these anomalies at all (ROC AUC was close to 0.5) again independently from the $k$ neighborhood.
-The second group is formed by the logistic-tent map dataseries and the simulated ECG with tachycardia.
-Both TOF and LOF resulted in reasonably high ROC AUC values on these anomalies, however with different $k$ dependency.
-TOF reached the highest scores for low neighborhoods while LOF required higher $k$ for its optimal performance.
-As we compared the achieved ROC AUC scores of the two methods for each cases at their optimal neighborhood size, we can conclude, that TOF slightly outperformed LOF even in this second group of data series as well (Table \ref{tab:auc}).
+In order to evaluate the final detection performance, as well as the type of errors made and the parameter dependency of these algorithms, $\mathrm{F}_1$ score, precision and recall were computed for all the four algorithms. $\mathrm{F}_1$ score is especially useful to evaluate detection performance in cases of highly unbalanced datasets as in our case, see Methods \ref{Metrics}}.